The Solid Tin Coyote

 The Solid Tin Coyote is a 1966 Warner Bros.
 Looney Tunes cartoon directed by Rudy Larriva.
 The short was released on February 19, 1966, and stars Wile E. Coyote and the Road Runner.

+In this film, Wile creates a robotic coyote and uses it against the Road Runner.

 Plot

 The cartoon opens with Wile E. trying to capture the Road Runner by covering the road with tar, but the bird simply runs directly over it.
 He stops himself from leaping into the tar (in anticipation of the Road Runner being stuck), and accidentally walks into the road where the tar is located to ascertain where his enemy has gone.
 Wile E. manages to free himself from the tar pit, but is now stuck in the bucket of tar.
 The coyote hops across the road, stuck in the bucket, until he has to outrun a truck coming from that direction.
 Ultimately, he fails to do so when he gets himself stuck in the tar pit a second time, and then gets flattened.

 Hoping to get the Road Runner to run into it, Wile E. places a mirror on a curve on the very edge of a mountain, but soon discovers that his reflection is mocking him.
 To figure out where the "reflection" is coming from, the coyote snakes around the mirror to the side and discovers nothing there.
 Puzzled, the coyote retracts his neck, and soon suffers gravity due to his location in thin air.
 But in the dump where he falls is an inspiration: Wile E. scavenges a wealth of spare parts and takes them offscreen where construction noises are heard.
-Road Runner is left curious as to what his rival is doing and curiously looks around the rock Wile is working behind.
-However, curiosity quickly turns to outright terror when Wile E. unveils his creation: a blue robotic coyote at least five times as tall as himself.
+Road Runner is left curious as to what his rival is doing and looks around the rock Wile is working behind.
+However, curiosity quickly turns to outright terror when Wile E. unveils his creation: a robotic coyote at least five times as tall as himself.
 Using a dial-operated remote control, Wile E. gives the robot the following commands (with electric bolts coming out of robot's ears before executing each command):

 WALK: The robot does so, but will not stop or change direction to avoid smashing his creator.
 Therefore...
 STOP/HALT: However, the robot fails to stop, crushing Wile E. underfoot.